 #3.
 Built a team, but now walking alone

 I built a team of 4 people in September including myself.
 My team had one designer, one SEO expert and one writer intern.
-I realised that I don’t need a lot of design work so I let go my designer.
-My SEO guy joined another startup team because he got better match as per his priorities.
+I realised that I don’t need a lot of design work so I let go to my designer.
+My SEO guy joined another startup team because he got a better match as per his priorities.
 My writer intern was confused about his work so he walked on exploring his path.